SeanRiggs/kubernetes-manifests-arm64/README.md

 ## Contribution Guidelines

 We believe that collaboration fuels innovation.
 If you have any mind-bending manifest creations or improvements to share for ARM64 architecture, we welcome your contributions.
-To contribute to Kubernetes Manifests for ARM64, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/your-username/kubernetes-manifests-arm64/blob/main/CONTRIBUTING.md).
-(COMING SOON)
+To contribute to Kubernetes Manifests for ARM64, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/SeanRiggs/kubernetes-manifests-arm64/blob/main/CONTRIBUTING.md).

 Let's unlock the true potential of Kubernetes on ARM64 together!